 - 5G: Android 11 has built-in tools that deliver better connectivity over 5G networks.
-When you're connected to a 5G network, an app can invoke the built-in tools to gauge the bandwidth of the connection and whether it is metered, tailoring the experiences accordingly.
+When you're connected to a 5G network, an app can invoke the built-in tools to gauge the connection's bandwidth and whether it is metered, tailoring the experiences accordingly.

 - Autofill and keyboards: With Android 11, autofill suggestions show up directly on the keyboard instead of a pop-up, a welcome change.
 The feature works with Gboard as well as third-party keyboards, and if you use autofill a lot on Android and don't really like the way it works, you'll love the changes in Android 11.

-- Wireless Android Auto: Android Auto works wirelessly with Android 11 as long as you have a vehicle that's compatible.
+- Wireless Android Auto: Android Auto works wirelessly with Android 11 as long as you have a compatible vehicle.

 - Suggested Apps: This particular feature is limited to the Pixels, and if you enable it, you'll see a row of suggested apps at the bottom of the home screen and in the app drawer.
 It took a few days for the feature to figure out my usage habits, but it wasn't useful enough to warrant taking up the bottom row on the home screen.

 Android 11 may not have flashy UI changes, but it has meaningful new additions that matter more in the long run.
-The changes to notification management in particular make Android 11 a great platform for messaging, and the Conversations view really does make a big difference in day-to day use.
-Chat bubbles are a great way to multitask, there's finally a built-in screen recorder, wireless Android Auto, better autofill, and so much more.
+The changes to notification management, in particular, make Android 11 a great platform for messaging, and the Conversations view really does make a big difference in day-to-day use.
+Chat bubbles are a great way to multitask, and there's finally a built-in screen recorder, wireless Android Auto, better autofill, and so much more.

 With seamless updates now mandatory, you don't have to worry about an OTA update bricking your device.
 Android 11 also includes better support for 5G, and the tools baked in should give developers the ability to tailor custom experiences for when 5G is available more widely.

 Ultimately, Android 11 adds a host of useful features across the board.
-By adding more security and privacy update modules to the Play Store, Google is making sure that more devices can get these fixes without having to wait for a full system update.
+By adding more security and privacy update modules to the Play Store, Google ensures that more devices can get these fixes without waiting for a full system update.
 With 5G and foldables at the cusp of going mainstream, we're set for an entirely new set of mobile experiences, and Android 11 is at the forefront of these technologies.

-Bottom line: The changes with Android 11 are focused around three pillars: better communication with the people you care about, better control over your smart home devices, and better tools to safeguard your privacy.
+Bottom line: The changes with Android 11 focus on three pillars: better communication with the people you care about, better control over your smart home devices, and better tools to safeguard your privacy.